 Felicia Montealegre Cohn was born to a Costa Rican mother and an American father.
 She moved to NYC at the age of 21 to pursue acting and piano.
 She performed on many stages — twice on Broadway — and appeared in several television dramas.
 Growing up, Felicia was keenly aware of her privilege and the many doors it opened for her.
 She remained a lifelong outspoken advocate for social justice, while pursuing her multiple occupations as performer, painter, wife, and mother.

-"I was struck by Carey ever since I saw her on stage many years ago and I haven’t missed a performance of hers since," Cooper said of Mulligan in a statement.
-"I am humbled to be working with such a mammoth talent, as well as such a kind person in Carey."
+“I was struck by Carey ever since I saw her on stage many years ago and I haven’t missed a performance of hers since,” said Cooper.
+“I am humbled to be working with such a mammoth talent, as well as such a kind person in Carey.”

 As for Mulligan, she will next be seen starring in Focus Features’ Promising Young Woman after receiving raves out of Sundance.
 She also stars with Ralph Fiennes in the upcoming Netflix film, The Dig.
 Mulligan broke through in her BAFTA-winning performance in An Education, drawing an Oscar nom at age 25.
 She’s worked with film directors from Dee Rees to Paul Dano, The Coen Brothers, Steve McQueen, Nicolas Winding Refn, Joe Wright, and Baz Luhrmann, and her stage work includes the one woman show Girls and Boys, which she performed at the Royal Court Theatre and Off-Broadway.